xuhuizhan5/xuhuizhan5/README.md

 ---

 ### 🚀 What I Do
-I turn research prototypes into robust, scalable systems at the intersection of ML and engineering.
+Currently a machine learning engineer at Treverse LLC (A reverse logitstic company in Nashville).
+I make things happen in the intersection of research and engineering.

 - Tackle difficult or fun problems
-- Efficient training and deployable inference pathways
+- Get things done nicely and efficiently
-- Clean abstractions bridging research and production
+- Think creatively for all sorts of things

 ---